• Free shipping on all orders

 Personality: Intelligent, friendly, and affectionate

 The Maine Coon is known for its size, nicknamed gentle giants.
 While they may hold a place in the Guinness World Record Book for longest cat, that doesn’t mean these gorgeous kitties aren’t cuddly lap cats.
-Many expect a Maine Coon to show darker, tabby-like colors but the breed actually features several color variations including orange.
+Many expect a Maine Coon to show darker, tabby-like colors but the breed features several color variations including orange.
 When you bring these big cats home, be prepared, males can reach up to 35 pounds!

 5. Devon Rex Cats